 Capricornus is the 40th biggest constellation in the sky, and is visible for observers located between latitudes +60° and -90°.
-From northern latitudes Capricornus can be seen from July to November, and in the Southern hemisphere from winter to late spring, where its appears upside down relative to the Northern hemisphere.
+From northern latitudes, Capricornus can be seen from July to November, and in the Southern hemisphere from winter to late spring, where it appears upside-down relative to the Northern hemisphere.

-– Dahbi (Beta Capricorni), the second brightest star in Capricornus, is a star system found 328 light years from our solar system.
-Its primary components consist of Beta-1 Capricorni and Beta-2 Capricorni, with magnitudes of 3.05 and 6.09 respectively, which are 0.34 light years apart and orbit each other roughly every 700,000 years.
-However, Beta-1 Capricorni is actually a multiple stars consisting of at least three components, while Beta-2 Capricorni itself is also a double star.
+– Dahbi (Beta Capricorni), the second brightest star in Capricornus, is a star system found 328 light-years from our solar system.
+Its primary components consist of Beta-1 Capricorni and Beta-2 Capricorni, with magnitudes of 3.05 and 6.09 respectively, which are 0.34 light-years apart and orbit each other roughly every 700,000 years.
+However, Beta-1 Capricorni is actually multiple stars consisting of at least three components, while Beta-2 Capricorni itself is also a double star.
 Dabih derives from the Arabic for “the butcher.”

-Other stars of interest in Capricornus includes the blue-white giant Nashira (Gamma Capricorni); the white dwarf Dorsum (Theta Capricorni); yellow-white giant Psi Capricorni; the yellow giant Iota Capricorni; and the red giant Baten Algiedi (Omega Capricorni).
+Other stars of interest in Capricornus include the blue-white giant Nashira (Gamma Capricorni); the white dwarf Dorsum (Theta Capricorni); yellow-white giant Psi Capricorni; the yellow giant Iota Capricorni; and the red giant star Baten Algiedi (Omega Capricorni).

-Other deep-space objects of interest in this constellation includes the compact Hickson Compact Group of galaxies, (HGC87), as well as the elliptical galaxy NGC 7103, and the spiral galaxy NGC 6907.
+Other deep-space objects of interest in this constellation include the compact Hickson Compact Group of galaxies, (HGC87), as well as the elliptical galaxy NGC 7103, and the spiral galaxy NGC 6907.

 The Sea Goat Capricornus is home to 5 meteor showers, including;